shaguopohuaizhe/Temporal_attack_on_gait_recognition/README.md

 # Temporal attack on gait recognition

 Implementation of our Pattern Recognition paper "Temporal Sparse Adversarial Attack on Sequence-based Gait Recognition".
+Core modules are provided and details to reproduce results in our paper remain to do.

 ### Table of Contents
 1) [Train a wgan-gp for silhouette generation](#Train-a-wgan-gp-for-silhouette-generation) <a name="Train-a-wgan-gp-for-silhouette-generation"/>